-Carers must be offered a choice of the self-directed support options (see page 6) to meet eligible needs identified in their ACSP or YCS.
-If a local council decides to offer you help under its "power to support" you should also be offered the self-directed support options.
+Carers must be offered a choice of the self-directed support options (see above) to meet any eligible needs identified in their ACSP or YCS.
+If a local council decides to offer you help under its "power to support," you should also be offered the self-directed support options.
 Examples of how this could be used include: